travis-ci/docs-travis-ci-com/blog/_posts/2012-04-02-monitoring-metrics-infratructure-oh-my.md

 [![Papertrail Metrics](http://s3itch.paperplanes.de/Skitch-20120402-204339.png)](http://s3itch.paperplanes.de/Skitch-20120402-204154.png)

-This little trick utilizes Papertrail's filters and webhooks alerts, and a nift [little app that Eric built](https://github.com/eric/metriks_log_webhook) to accept the filtered output when a metric is found in the logs.
+This little trick utilizes Papertrail's filters and webhooks alerts, and a nifty [little app that Eric built](https://github.com/eric/metriks_log_webhook) to accept the filtered output when a metric is found in the logs.